tokio-rs/axum/README.md

 implements [`FromRequest`](crate::extract::FromRequest) can be used as an extractor.

-[`extract::Json`] is an extractor that consumes the request body and deserializes as as JSON into some target type:
+For example, [`extract::Json`] is an extractor that consumes the request body and deserializes it as JSON into some target type:

 ```rust
 use tower_web::prelude::*;